Sunday, 2 May 2021

 Fourth Sunday after Pascha

-The fourth Sunday after Pascha is of semi-double rite and its liturgical colour is white.
+The fourth Sunday after Pascha is of semi-double rite and its liturgical colour, from Mattins to None inclusive this year, is white.
 The Gospel pericopes are from the sixteenth chapter of St. John's Gospel where the LORD talks of His ascending to Heaven and the coming of the Paraclete.

-At Vespers yesterday afternoon the psalms of Saturday were sung under the single antiphon Alleluia.
-The Office hymn was Ad regias Agni dapes.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Venantius, of St. Peter Celestine and of St. Pudentiana.
+At Vespers yesterday afternoon second Vespers of the feast of the Apostles SS Philip and James were sung.
+The antiphons Domine ostende nobis Patrem were sung, doubled, with psalms 109, 112, 115, 125 & 138.
+The Office hymn was Tristes erant Apostoli.
+After the collect of the feast commemorations were sung of the Sunday and of St. Athanasius.
 The Paschal Commemoration of the Cross was omitted due to the double feasts.
 At Compline Te lucis was sung with the Paschaltide Doxology and the Dominical preces were omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Peter Celestine.
-The third collect is of St. Pudentiana.
+The Gloria is sung, the second collect is of St. Athanasius.
+Today there is no third collect.
 The Creed is sung and the preface is of Paschaltide.

-In the 'liturgical books of 1962' there are no commemorations at either Vespers.
+In the 'liturgical books of 1962' yesterday second Vespers of the deplorable "St Jerz the Werz' were sung with a commemoration of the Sunday.
 Mattins is reduced to a single nocturn.
 At Lauds there are no commemorations.
 The hymns at the Little Hours do not have the Paschal Doxology.
 At Mass there is but a single collect.
+At Vespers, of the Sunday, there are no commemorations.
+The feast of the Invention of the Holy Cross has been struck from the Calendar.

 Art: Jerome Nadal